four-codes-org/kubernetes-architecture-flow/etcd-cluster/Readme.md

 EOF

 cfssl gencert -initca ca-csr.json | cfssljson -bare ca
 ```

 This command will generate the files `ca.csr`, `ca.pem`, and `ca-key.pem` for you.

+**_Client and Server Certificates_**

+In this section you will generate client and server certificates for each Kubernetes component and a client certificate for the Kubernetes `admin user`.